Please note: this degree is only accepting applications to transfer directly into the second or third year of the programme for 2020 entry.

 It provides you with the critical tools required to interrogate debates and legislation relating to education and social policy, paying particular attention to the relationship between education and society.

 At its heart, the programme addresses issues of social justice and equality, educational and social disadvantage, and looks at how we can challenge injustice and inequality through our actions and practice.

 The degree places significant emphasis on linking theory to practice, providing you with the opportunity to take four work placements throughout the second and third year of the degree.

 In your first year you'll be placed in a small study group that you will work with throughout the year in lectures and seminars, helping you settle in to your course.

 You will be taught by highly qualified staff who are experts in their field.
-Their research strongly underpins the curriculum and currently includes: music and arts education, refugee education, gender and international development, girlhood, alternative education, English education, progressive education, education in Scandinavia, cross-cultural perspectives on SEN and Disability and developmental psychology and primary science education.
+Their research strongly underpins the curriculum and currently includes: gender and education, English education, progressive education, education in Scandinavia, cross-cultural perspectives on SEN and Disability and developmental psychology and primary and early years education.

-- You will have the chance to study abroad for one semester in either Europe or the USA
+- You will have the chance to study abroad for a semester in your second year in either Europe or the USA.

-- We offer the opportunity to take four work placements during your degree to enhance employability
+- Opportunities to take work placements during your degree to enhance employability

-- You will be taught be staff expert in their field
+- You will be taught be research-active staff expert in their field